-payday loans for unemployed and bad credit John Earman once pointed out two tough cases of underdetermination, neither of which arises in a silly algorithmic way.
-Today, I’d like to argue for fast payday loan direct lender an important difference between these two examples.
+payoff payday loans John Earman once pointed out two tough cases of underdetermination, neither of which arises in a silly algorithmic way.
+Today, I’d like to argue for developer loans to foreigners ramp up an important difference between these two examples.
 Ultimately, I suspect the first is more deeply intractable than the second.

 In short: Newtonian gravitation can be described as particles interacting via forces on a flat spacetime — or as particles in freefall in curved spacetime, as in Cartan’s ‘geometricized’ Newtonian gravitation.
 (See Malament (1986) for a discussion of the latter.
 This underdetermination has been beautifully and rigorously argued for by Jonathan Bain — PDF.)

 Earman’s second example is the existence of observationally indistinguishable spacetimes:

 Relativity theory tells us that the data available to an observer through such interactions [as observation] are restricted to events that are swept out by the observer’s past light cone….
 As a result, even idealized observers who live forever may be unable to empirically distinguish hypotheses about global topological features of some of the cosmological models allowed by Einstein’s field equations for gravitation (ibid).